Arcgel/The_AdaptiFork/README.md

 ## 👨‍💻 Author

-Created for Hackatoberfest - October 2025
+Created for Hacktoberfest - October 2025

 ---